 Finally, Article 299 allows an employer to dismiss an employee when the employee is suffering from any disease and their continued employment is not allowed by law or is detrimental to the employee's health or the health of his co-workers.

-For dismissal due to causes under Articles 298 and 299, the employer must give a written notice to the employee and a second written notice to the appropriate regional office of the Department of Labor and Employment at least 30 days before its effectivity.
+For dismissal due to causes under Articles 298 and 299, the employer must give a notice announcing to the employees the relevant authorized cause for dismissal and the second written notice should be sent to the Department of Labor and Employment at least 30 days before its effectivity.